10 Incredible Ancient Roman Ruins in France

 Another southern French city known for its Roman history is Arles.
 Its Roman monuments were built 2,000 years ago when the Romans invaded Provence.
 Today, these monuments are protected under the UNESCO World Heritage List.

-It has its own Arles Amphitheatre (Arènes d’Arles), which used to hold chariot races and gladiator fights.
 When Barbarians attacked, the people of Arles took refuge and built over 200 houses at the empty center of the arena—many historians believe that this event has helped save the arena from destruction.
 Today, it holds concerts, bullfights, and community events.

-They also have the Roman Theatre of Arles (Le Théâtre Antique) that unfortunately suffered the same fate as many ruins; only two of its columns (called Two Windows), orchestra section, stage area, and semi-circular seating remain today.
+They also have the Roman Theatre (Le Théâtre Antique) that unfortunately suffered the same fate as many ruins; only two of its columns (called Two Windows), orchestra section, stage area, and semi-circular seating remain today.

 4. La Turbie